American Airlines Flight 11: Boston, Massachusetts

 Since they were not given boarding passes for Flight 11 in Portland, Atta and al-Omari checked in and went through security in Boston.
 Al-Suqami, Wail al-Shehri, and Waleed al-Shehri also checked in for the flight in Boston.
 Wail al-Shehri and al-Suqami each checked one bag; Waleed al-Shehri did not check any bags.
 CAPPS selected all three for a detailed luggage check.
 As the CAPPS' screening was only for luggage, the three hijackers did not undergo any extra scrutiny at the passenger security checkpoint.
+No videos exist of these interactions, as Logan Airport did not utilize surveillance cameras in the security areas or departure lounges at that time.

 First Officer Lynn Howland had just arrived in Boston after copiloting the flight from San Francisco that would be redesignated American Flight 11.
 As she walked off the aircraft and entered the passenger lounge, Atta approached her and asked if she would be flying the plane back across the country.
 When Howland told him she just brought the aircraft in, Atta turned his back and walked away.
 As he boarded Flight 11, Atta asked a gate agent whether the two bags he had checked earlier in Portland had been loaded onto the plane.
 In the rushed check-in after the flight from Portland, airline officials did not load Atta's bags on Flight 11.

 By 07:40, all five hijackers were aboard the flight, scheduled to depart at 07:45.
 Atta sat in business class seat 8D with al-Omari in 8G and al-Suqami in 10B.
 Waleed and Wail al-Shehri sat in first class seats 2B and 2A.
 Shortly before takeoff, American Airlines flight service manager Michael Woodward walked aboard for a final check.
 He briefly passed Atta, later reporting him as having a brooding expression, and then left the plane.
 At 07:46, one minute behind schedule, the aircraft received clearance to push back from Gate B32, and was cleared to taxi to the runway at 07:50.
 The aircraft began its takeoff roll from Logan International Airport at 07:59 from runway 4R.